 - N0: no regional lymph node metastasis.

-- N1: metastasis in a single regional lymph node.
+- N1: metastasis in regional lymph nodes.

-- M: distant metastasis.
+- M: distant metastasis:

 - M0: no distant metastasis.